Skip to Main Content

 Alternatives

-• Sell with an agent: Companies that buy houses for cash aren’t the best fit for everyone.
-If you’re hoping to get the highest possible price for your property, it’s better to work with an experienced real estate agent and go through the traditional sale process.
-It will almost certainly take longer, but you’ll benefit from an agent’s professional expertise and earn more in profits.
+• Sell with an agent: To get the highest possible price for your property, your best bet is to work with an experienced real estate agent and go through the traditional sale process.
+It will take longer, but you’ll benefit from an agent’s professional expertise and earn more in profits.

-• Rent your home: Finally, if you don’t need the lump sum of cash that a sale would bring, consider renting your home out instead of selling it.
-Being a landlord can be a lot of work, but in exchange you’ll get a steady stream of rental income every month.
+• Rent your home: Finally, if you don’t need the cash from a sale immediately and have somewhere else to live, consider renting your home out instead of selling it.
+You could be rewarded with a steady stream of monthly rental income.

 It all depends on your priorities.
-A cash sale will move faster, but a traditional sale will fetch a higher price for your home.
-Ultimately, the answer comes down to two key factors: what kind of condition your house is in, and how long you can afford to wait.
-If your house needs serious repairs that you cannot afford to (or just don’t want to) take on, or if you need the money ASAP, companies that pay cash for houses are a good option.
-If the house is in good shape and you have time to spare, you are likely to make more money in a traditional sale, with a knowledgeable real estate agent on your side.
+Which is more important to you, speed or profits?
+If your house needs serious repairs that you cannot afford to (or just don’t want to) take on, or if you need the money ASAP, companies that pay cash for houses can be a good option.
+But if the house is in good shape and you have time to spare, you are likely to make more money in a traditional sale, with a knowledgeable real estate agent on your side.

 If you want to explore your options, you can always see what some cash buyers are willing to offer to get a sense of what you could earn in a speedier deal.
-Then, talk with a local real estate agent to get a professional opinion on what they realistically believe your home could command on the open market.
-Keep in mind, though, that while you’re not obligated to accept a cash offer, it may come with an expiration date.
+Then, talk with a local agent to get a professional opinion on what they realistically believe your home could command on the open market.

 FAQs

-• That depends on your definition of “fair.”
-These companies operate very quickly — so, if you believe in the adage that time is money, perhaps a speedy offer will feel more than fair.
+• These companies operate very quickly — so, if you believe in the adage that time is money, perhaps a speedy offer will feel more than fair.
 However, these companies need to make a profit, too, so you’ll almost certainly receive a lower offer from them than you would in a traditional open-market sale.

 • By and large, yes.
 There are plenty of well-established companies that specialize in buying houses for cash; it’s a common practice in real estate.
-However, scams are certainly out there, so it never hurts to investigate.
-Research the company’s profile with the Better Business Bureau, look for online reviews and always read a contract carefully before signing — you want to make sure you understand all the fine print.
+However, scams are certainly out there, so it’s smart to do your research.
+Look up the company’s profile with the Better Business Bureau, read online reviews and always examine a contract carefully before signing — be sure you understand all the fine print.